 It seems that depression and marital conflict often go hand in hand.

-The ongoing problems of depression and marriage make problem resolution more difficult.
+The ongoing problems of depression and marital conflict make problem resolution more difficult.
 It also thwarts bonding opportunities and can result in a lack of closeness and intimacy.

-The partner who is not depressed, however, is in a completely different headspace.
+The non-depressed spouse, however, is in a completely different headspace.
 He or she wants to be a loving source of support.

-In therapy, we see them asking for tips, tools, and coping strategies.
-Their relationship is being impacted daily because their partner has become a shadow of their former self.
+In therapy we see them asking for tips, tools, and coping strategies.
+Their relationship is being impacted on a daily basis because their partner has become a shadow of their former self.

 This study examined 126 couples, where one or both of them had a diagnosis of depression.
 Most of the couples in the study were married, and most of them were parents.

-The couples completed an online survey that measured their symptoms, degree of relationship insecurity, and the degree to which avoidance was impacted their couple dynamics.
+The couples completed an online survey which measured their symptoms, degree of relationship insecurity, and the degree to which avoidance impacted their couple dynamics.